Chen Xitong: 1989 Tiananmen Square protests and massacre

 Scholar of East Asian studies, Ezra Vogel, presents the argument that Chen Xitong exaggerated the dangers posed by the initial protests in his April 24 report to the PSC.
 This exaggeration is believed to have launched the domino effect that led to the eventual crackdown of the protest.
 Some reasons given for this possible exaggeration include – the idea that Chen, fearing repercussions of allowing a protest to continue in his jurisdiction, exaggerated the dangers posed by the protesters to convince the PSC to quell it immediately.
 Ogden et al. also posit that the second-generation of hardliners, to which Chen belonged, maintained their tough stance, in unison with party elders, to get promoted within the party.
 This they felt they could achieve if Zhao and his appointees were pushed out.
 Chen Xitong was regularly accused by protesters of corruption and some demanded that he be impeached, accusing him of controlling the media like a “shameless warlord.”
 Chen Xitong was allied with many of the more famous targets of the protesters, like Li Peng.

 After Tiananmen Square protests

 Political Scientist Joseph Fewsmith argues Chen Xitong was in the running to replace Zhao Ziyang, but Deng Xiaoping felt his public hardline stance in the Tiananmen protests made him a difficult choice to succeed Zhao.
 This compared to Jiang Zemin who was able to incentivize workers in Shanghai to remove roadblocks and students, a feat that gained the respect of party elders.
 Chen Xitong's loyalty to Deng Xiaoping's economic reforms would however be rewarded with promotions within the party.
 He was selected as the Beijing Party Secretary in 1991 after Li Ximing fell out of favour because of his opposition to Deng's economic reforms.
+Chen also earned a seat within Politburo in 1992.